Student Independent Work

 Funding

 The Student Activities Funding Engine (SAFE) is a student portal to all University funding opportunities, including support for senior thesis research offered by the Anthropology Department and other departments, programs, and centers on campus.
-If you have further questions about funding for Anthropology research please reach out to Undergraduate Program Manager, Kelly Lake ([email protected]).
+If you have further questions about funding for Anthropology research please reach out to Acting Undergraduate Program Manager, Joseph D. Capizzi, Jr.